 A lonely divorced man may turn to unhealthy coping mechanisms such as sleeping around or excessive alcohol consumption to numb the pain.
-A woman not only brings a lot of stability and earthiness to a man’s life in a marriage she also ends up being his emotional anchor.
-However, with the absence of their wives who may chide them for undesirable behaviour, men tend to fall back on old, unhealthy habits.
+A woman not only brings a lot of stability and earthiness to a man’s life in a marriage but she also ends up being his emotional anchor.
+However, with the absence of their wives who may chide them for undesirable behavior, men tend to fall back on old, unhealthy habits.

 5. Physical, psychological stress